Anglican is a probabilistic programming system.

 in the REPL to get the full command line syntax and the list of options.

 The Anglican language is a subset of Clojure.
-Within defquery
+Within defquery,

-bindings and fn
+supported.
+In let bindings and fn argument lists,

 vector destructuring (but not hash map destructuring) is